 In elementary school, counselors help students during a time when they are beginning to develop their “academic self-concept,” including attitudes about school, self, peers, their social groups, and family — as well as learning competence and confidence.
 The ASCA says that “the knowledge, attitudes and skills students acquire in the areas of academic, career and social development during these elementary years serve as the foundation for future success.”

 Middle School Counselors

-In middle school External link, as students pass from childhood to adolescence, they are undergoing rapid physical and emotional change.
+In "Middle School", as students pass from childhood to adolescence, they undergo rapid physical and emotional change.
 These students are struggling to find their identities, turning to peers more than parents, and trying to find the meaning in education in terms of real-life experience — among other issues.
 As the ASCA notes, “Middle school counselors are professional educators with a mental health perspective who understand and respond to the challenges presented by today’s diverse student population.”

 High School Counselors

 School counselors are highly trained to address the variety of challenges that students face today.
-They must hold advanced degrees and adhere to state-by-state requirements for certification External link and continuing education External link.
-With the critical role they play, competent school counselors are essential to ensuring that students receive the comprehensive supports and services they deserve to achieve.
+They must hold advanced degrees and adhere to state-by-state requirements for certification and continuing education.
+With the critical role they play, competent school counselors are essential to ensuring that students receive the comprehensive support and services they deserve to achieve.

 Citation for this content: Counseling@NYU, from NYU Steinhardt.